-- · Promoting desired behaviour. - Promoting self-esteem, self-discipline, proper regard for authority, and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all. - Praising and rewarding good behaviour. - · Challenging and disciplining misbehaviour. - Providing a safe environment free from disruption, violence, discrimination, bullying and any form or harassment. - Encouraging positive relationships with parents. - Developing positive relationships with pupils in the implementation of the school's policy and associated procedures. - Promoting a culture of praise and encouragement in which all pupils can achieve.
+- Teaching students to be kind - Promoting desired behaviour. - Promoting self-esteem, self-discipline, proper regard for authority, and positive relationships based on mutual respect. - · Ensuring equality and fair treatment for all. - · Praising and rewarding good behaviour. - Challenging and disciplining misbehaviour. - Providing a safe environment free from disruption, violence, discrimination, bullying and any form or harassment. - Encouraging positive relationships with parents. - Developing positive relationships with pupils in the implementation of the school's policy and associated procedures. - Promoting a culture of praise and encouragement in which all pupils can achieve.

-Reasonable and proportionate sanctions will be used where a pupil's behaviour falls below the standard that is expected, alongside support to prevent recurring misbehaviour.
+Reasonable and proportionate consequences will be used where a pupil's behaviour falls below the standard that is expected, alongside support to prevent recurring misbehaviour.